-The 25 percent premium subsidy program from 2017 did not affect rates that were shown on individual market rate filings, Commerce' rate release document, rates shown on healthcare.gov and MNsure premiums.
+The 25 percent premium subsidy program from 2017 did not affect rates that were shown on individual market rate filings, Commerce's rate release document, rates shown on healthcare.gov and MNsure premiums.
 This was partly due to the timing of the legislation, which occurred at the very end of the open enrollment period and after rates were filed, but also due to the structure of the program.
 Structurally, health plan companies extended the premium subsidy to eligible consumers starting in May 2017, which included any retroactive credits.
 Health plan companies requested a payment in 2018 after all of the amounts were known.
 There was no need for a Section 1332 Waiver, as premiums for those people with incomes under 400 percent of the federal poverty level were not affected.
 Accounting adjustments were needed to address the intermediary administrative role, but were not needed for claims and premiums, since the program focused its financing directly on consumers' premiums.

-MPSP's structure was very different.
-Health plan companies reduced all premiums based on an actuarial analysis of the value of the program.
-Unlike the 2017 program, for the MPSP program, net premiums (that is, after reinsurance) are shown on rate filings, rate release documents, rates shown on heathcare.gov, and MNsure premiums.
-This makes it difficult to compare rates between 2017 and 2018.
-In terms of the loss ratio data provided in this report, premiums for 2018 are lower because they are "net" and already take into account the actuarial value of the reinsurance program.
+MPSP's structure is very different.
+Health plan companies reduce all premiums based on an actuarial analysis of the value of the program.
+For the MPSP program, net premiums (that is, after reinsurance) are shown on rate filings, rate release documents, rates shown on heathcare.gov, and MNsure premiums.
+This makes it difficult to compare rates between 2017 and subsequent years.
+In terms of the loss ratio data provided in this report, premiums reported for 2018 and subsequent years are comparably lower because they are "net" and already take into account the actuarial value of the reinsurance program.
+Whereas 2017 premiums were reported without consideration of the subsidies.
 Due to statutory and generally accepted accounting principles, claims reported by health plan companies should be offset for the state-based reinsurance program receivables.
 In terms of the rebate reporting for the Federal MLR, federal instructions address appropriate accounting so that health plan companies cannot overstate claims and thus avoid paying a rebate through taking credit for claims paid by entities such as federal and state governments.